 How to Make Mango Chia Seed Smoothie

 The only piece of kitchen equipment you'll need to whip this mango smoothie up in minutes is a high-speed blender.
 This is a simple dump-and-go breakfast recipe that's ideal for busy weekday mornings.
+NOTE: Adjust the amount of milk (or add water or ice), depending on desired consistency, adding 1 tablespoon more at a time, if needed.

 Ingredients